SPIRAL STABLIZATION TECHNIQUE (SPS)

 Course Information

-• This 4-day, 24-hour programme requires in-person attendance for all sessions, including two days of live online training from the Czech Republic and two days of hands-on training and assessment in Hong Kong.
+This 4-day, 24-hour programme requires in-person attendance for all sessions in Hong Kong.

 FAQ